Have you ever grieved the loss of a pet?

 Animals become like part of our family, so why mourn them any less just because they had four paws and a wagging tail?
 I’ll never understand those people who tell you that it was ‘just a dog’ because they are never ‘just‘ anything to us.

 Although I know that the loss of a pet is nowhere near the pain of losing the humans in your life, it still hurts.
-We still grieved and cried.
-We still took his ashes to his favorite spot in the forest and scattered them along the ground.
-I still have a photo in my living room, on the fireplace and even by the bed.
-Ben still meant a lot to my family and he was the first real experience that I had with mourning a family member.
+We still grieve and cry.
+When we lost our family dog we took his ashes to his favorite spot and scattered them along the ground.
+Each year we contact each other and recall tales of his life.
+Ben may not have been human, but he meant a lot to my family.
+He was also the first real experience that I had with mourning a family member.

-Ben died to prepare us for the harder things to come in our lives.
+Looking back, Ben died to prepare my family for the harder things to come.

 “On Monday the 18th of July we lost our 13-year-old terrier.
 Since then life has carried on as normal while my family and I are suffering a heartache greater than I ever thought I could feel.
 It hurts immensely, and the thought that he won’t be there when I go home is unbearable.
 I can’t comprehend how the world keeps on turning when we lose loved ones.

-I can’t understand how you’re expected to carry on, go to work and smile as if nothing has happened, when your heart is in pieces.
+I can’t understand how you’re expected to carry on and smile as if nothing has happened when your heart is in pieces.